What’s the point of supervision?

 How long does BCBA/BCaBA supervision take in total?

 Supervision for your BCBA takes on average 1.5 – 2 years if you stay on track, a little less for your BCaBA.
-Students seeking certification can accrue up to 130 experience hours each month, and 6.5 hours of supervision, or time with supervisor (5%).
+Students seeking certification can accrue up to 130 experience hours each month, and 6.5 hours of supervision, or time with a supervisor (5%).